 The object of the survey was to uncover any evidence that will challenge the default useful life for that asset class such as corrosion (or lack of), obvious mechanical/electrical defects or structural damage.
 Field survey sheets were completed and a photographic record also was made.

 Tip and Quarry Assets - Reinstatement, rehabilitation and restoration

-Valuation Techniques: 'Cost approach' Inputs Used (Level 3): Unit rates, useful life, asset condition, dimensions and specifications
+Inputs Used (Level 3): Unit rates, useful life, asset condition, dimensions and specifications